Visit Bwindi Impenetrable Forest – 10 – Top Things to Do and See

 The guides are all well-trained.
 Some specialize in birding, others in culture, but all know Bwindi Impenetrable Forest, which they all love and want to conserve.

 Please Note: The Buhoma area provides the best Biking Experience.
-Unfortunately, there no organized biking experiences in the other areas of the Park.
+Unfortunately, there are no organized biking experiences in the other areas of the Park.
 A few lodges have added biking as available activity in the different regions of the Park.
+Read more here.

 Here you have a 3-hour cultural walk through the village – you learn the ways and culture of the people that live in the Buhoma area on the edge of Bwindi Forest.
 The Village Walk is with a local guide who is friendly and knowledgeable about local culture and customs.

-You will see how people make local crafts such as baskets with the most intricate designs – beer made from Bananas, and a distillery that makes the local Waragi Gin from Bananas, meet a traditional healer and learn of what is gathered in the ancient ForestForest and how it is taken and applied to ailments – you will be amazed –
+You will see how people make local crafts, such as baskets with the most intricate designs – beer made from Bananas, and a distillery that makes the local Waragi Gin from Bananas, meet a traditional healer, and learn about what is gathered in the ancient ForestForest and how it is taken and applied to ailments – you will be amazed –

-Please Note: Each of the 4 Areas of the Park has a Village Walk, the Buhoma one is the oldest.
+Please Note: Each of the 4 Areas of the Park has a Village Walk; the Buhoma one is the oldest.
 The Nkuringo area is a close second, and you can also do a Village Walk in the Rushaga and Ruhija Areas of the Park.
+Read more here.

 The Bwindi Community Hospital is located in the Buhoma Area.
-One reason that this hospital is on the cutting edge of Medical Care is that it is supported in part by donations that Gorilla Trekkers have made.
+One reason this hospital is on the cutting edge of Medical Care is that donations partly support it that Gorilla Trekkers have made.

 The hospital gives excellent care, including Dental and Sight care.
 The infant mortality rate in the area has been dramatically reduced, and life expectancy significantly increased.
-The hospital has a great children ward, offers dental care and sight care to the community.
-It is mostly supported by present and past Gorilla Trekkers to the Park.
+The hospital has a great children’s ward and offers dental and sight care to the community.
+It is supported mainly by present and past Gorilla Trekkers to the Park.

 Visitors are welcome to come and see them most anytime – the hospital gives a glimpse of what healthcare can be like for rural Ugandans.